govuk-one-login/onboarding-examples/tools/sub-generator/README.md

-# Generate a Time-based one-time password (TOTP) in TypeScript
+# Generate a subject identifier (sub) in TypeScript

 A simple example that creates an API endpoint that generates a [`sub`](https://docs.sign-in.service.gov.uk/integrate-with-integration-environment/authenticate-your-user/#receive-response-for-retrieve-user-information) in the same format that GOV.UK One Login uses in tokens, and userinfo responses..